databases-dundee/lab_activities/docs/lab-6-more-mongodb.md

 db.modules.find({teaching_staff: {$all: ["Bob Miller", "Isaac Miller"]}},{description:0})
 ```
 Rather than directly specifying the staff member we're looking for, we have to use $all followed by the array
-of teaching staff to find (watch your curly brackets here).
+of teaching staff to find.

 <img src="mongo/mungo10.PNG" class="awssmallest left">